Nurse Practitioner Jobs at Duke University with Visa Sponsorship

 - Nurse Practitioners: Work requires completion of an accredited Nurse Practitioner program, with a Master's degree in Nursing.

-- BLS required.
+BLS required.

-- Nurse Practitioners: Must have current or compact RN licensure in the state of North Carolina.
+- Nurse Practitioners: Must have current or compact RN licensure & NP approval to practice in the state of North Carolina.
 BLS required.
-National certification as a NP required prior to or within 6 months of employment.
+National certification as a NP required.

 - Physician Assistants: Must be licensed in the state of NC, and be certified as a Physician Assistant by the National Commission on Certification of Physician Assistants.
+BLS required.

 Experience

-1+ years of APP experience strongly preferred.
-Experience providing neurological care is preferred.
+1+ years of APP experience preferred.

-Monday-Friday, day shift, with flexibility to meet clinic needs
+Monday-Friday, day shift, with flexibility to meet clinic needs.

 Duke is an Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, (including pregnancy and pregnancy related conditions), sexual orientation, or military status.